top of page

 Workplace Psychological Health and Safety

 For the last 20+ years, I have worked in an office environment.
-Almost every year, a safety notification would come across my "computer" with cute safety tips on how to prevent "slips, trips, and falls" or something to the like.
+Almost every year, a safety notification would come across my computer with cute safety tips on how to prevent "slips, trips, and falls" or something similar.
 The first years were met with the question, "Why are they sending this to me?
-I am not a construction worker, I sit at a desk all day, what is the worst that could happen to me?
+I am not a construction worker; I sit at a desk all day.
+What is the worst that could happen to me?"

-Initially, during the early years of my career, I would receive these notifications with a sense of perplexity, often questioning their relevance to my day-to-day activities.
-I would think to myself, "Why are they sending this to me?
-I am not a construction worker; I sit at a desk all day, what is the worst that could happen to me?"
-This dismissive attitude was common among my colleagues as well, who shared similar sentiments regarding the perceived disconnect between the safety tips provided and our sedentary office lifestyle.
+Initially, during the early years of my career, I would receive these notifications with a sense of perplexity.
+I often questioned their relevance to my day-to-day activities.
+I thought to myself, "Why are they sending this to me?
+I am not a construction worker; I sit at a desk all day.
+What is the worst that could happen to me?"
+This dismissive attitude was common among my colleagues as well.
+They shared similar sentiments regarding the perceived disconnect between the safety tips provided and our sedentary office lifestyle.

 Exploring the Depths of Psychological Safety in the Workplace